 U-M Financial Aid Facts

-Information about financial aid at the University of Michigan is available from a variety of sources both within and outside the university.
-Information about the current academic and financial aid year is compiled when all four termsof the academic year (Fall, Winter, Spring and Summer) are completed.
+Information about U-M financial aid is available from a variety of sources within and outside of the university.
+Information about the current academic and financial aid year is compiled when all four terms of the academic year (Fall, Winter, Spring and Summer) are completed.

 |TOTAL AID AWARDED IN 2013-2014